Table of Contents Search for printer HOME

 On the other hand, if the historical aerosol effects had been overestimated, then future temperatures might rise less than expected.
 In the 2010s different lines of evidence, such as observations from a "natural experiment" of sulfate emissions from an eruption in Iceland, showed that the effect of sulfates in "brightening" clouds was towards the lower end of estimates.
 That eased the fears that work to control pollution would release explosive global warming.

-On an other other hand, when new satellite methods to measure water droplet concentrations made it possible to separate the direct effects of aerosols from meteorological feedbacks, it appeared that the power of aerosols to cool the planet by modifying clouds might actually be stronger than theorists had estimated.
+On another other hand, when new satellite methods to measure water droplet concentrations made it possible to separate the direct effects of aerosols from meteorological feedbacks, it appeared that the power of aerosols to cool the planet by modifying clouds might be stronger than theorists had estimated.
 In addition, it seemed that wind-blown mineral dust from deserts had increased over the past century, another factor that had probably held back warming more than models allowed for.
-On yet another other hand, measurements in Greenland ice cores found much more sulfates in past centuries, quietly emitted by volcanoes, than scientists had supposed.
-So calculations might have exaggerated how far the recent human emissions had offset warming.
+On yet another hand, measurements in Greenland ice cores found much more sulfates in past centuries, quietly emitted by volcanoes, than scientists had supposed.
+Historical analyses might have exaggerated how far the recent human emissions had offset warming.

 <=>Models (GCMs)

-Some new findings involved such a tangle of processes that nobody could guess whether the result would be faster global warming or slower.
+Some of the new findings involved such a tangle of processes that nobody could guess whether the result would be faster global warming, or slower.
 For example, wildfires were increasing globally, and some were so colossal that their smoke clouds penetrated into the stratosphere.
 The huge quantities of black carbon particles lingered for years, with "tremendous potential," researchers reported, to change things... somehow..(97)

 The efforts to measure aerosols and cloud formation around the globe were backed up by laboratory work.
 Most prominent was a 4-meter-tall chamber at CERN, the high-energy-physics center near Geneva.
 The chamber was built in 2009 to check out a hypothesis that cosmic rays had an important influence on aerosols, and hence on cloudiness, and hence on climate.
 When that influence turned out to be minor, the huge chamber was turned to other studies of cloud formation.
 For example, researchers found that significant aerosols came from chemical interactions involving organic molecules emitted by plants — it was one way that forests helped to make clouds.
 There seemed no end to such surprises.
 As a researcher working on clouds in computer models complained, "We fix one problem and reveal another one."(98)